 Personal bank accounts often have specific requirements regarding using your bank account when you sign up with them.

 There may be restrictions on using your personal bank account to make business transactions, especially when direct debits and receiving cash payments from customers.

-This is a huge risk which you can avoid by keeping your business expenses separate by using a corporate bank account.
+This is a huge risk that you can avoid by keeping your business expenses separate by using a business bank account.

 5. Helps Build Business Credit Rating.

-Having a separate corporate bank account builds your company credit score.
+Having a separate corporate bank account builds your company's credit score.

-If you don’t have a corporate account, you will have to rely on your personal credit rating, which can sometimes complicate things when looking to secure a loan or company credit.
+If you don’t have a business account, you will have to rely on your personal credit rating, which can sometimes complicate things when looking to secure a loan or company credit.

 Banks are more lenient when granting loans to corporate bank accounts, especially if they have a good credit rating.

 By consistently using your corporate bank account for all transactions, you slowly build a credit history.